revange16/TerryRevange-Portfolio/README.md

 ⭐ Featured Projects ⭐

-1. Social Fitness App:
+1. Flash Time:

 A fun study app that turns flashcards into a gamified experience, encouraging engagement and competition among users.
 Designed interactive UI elements and implemented backend logic for scoring & progress tracking.
 Tech: JavaScript, React, Node.js, CSS

-2. Conway's Game of Life:
+2. Conway's Game of Life: https://github.com/FullSailGameStudies/conway-s-game-of-life-02-25-revange16

 Developed a simulation of Conway’s Game of Life, demonstrating principles of cellular automata and algorithmic thinking.
 Implemented an efficient grid system with real-time updates and rules-based evolution of cells, allowing users to visualize patterns and explore emergent behaviors.
 Tech: Java / Python, HTML/CSS